fpv-wtf/msp-osd/README.md

 4. Type/paste `package-config apply msp-osd` and press Enter.
 5. Optionally, place custom fonts in the root of your sd card, using the names `font_bf_hd.bin` / `font_bf_hd_2.bin` (NB: FakeHD no longer uses font_hd.bin / font_hd_2.bin)

+Configuration of the grid is also possible; see below.

 No air unit/vista config is required.

-##### Getting rid of gaps in Menu / Post Flight Stats:
+##### Menu Switching - Getting rid of gaps when displaying Menu / Post Flight Stats + displaying centered:

-In order to have menus (accessible in Betaflight using stick commands) and post-flight stats appear in the center of the screen while using FakeHD, ensure you have one of the following in your OSD:
+In order to have menus (accessible in Betaflight using stick commands) and post-flight stats appear in the center of the screen while using FakeHD, rather than having gaps + looking broken, you should set up menu switching.

- -  `Timer 2` (more specifically - it's the `Total Armed Time` timer, which is the default for Timer 2 - it needs the "Fly Min" icon in the OSD)
- -  `Throttle position`

-FakeHD uses the first of these two it finds as a switch to indicate when you are in or out of the menu/stats.
-FakeHD will find the associated icon from the element and then use its presence/absence to enable/disable the gaps.
-If you don't use either of these elements, FakeHD will still work; but you will see the gaps in the menus + post flight stats.
+FakeHD can use the presence/absence of a character in the OSD as a switch to indicate when you are in reular OSD mode or in the menu/stats and switch to centering temporarily when needed.

-If you want to use this feature, but don't want either of these elements to show in the OSD,  add the throttle position element to the OSD somewhere, then set `package-config set msp-osd fakehd_hide_throttle_element true` and FakeHD will use the throttle element for switching but not display it on screen.
+By default, the `Throttle Position` icon is used (character 4) - but you can set any character you want.
+It needs to be something that doesn't flash or changge in the regular OSD, and ideally (but not essential) something that is never in the menu/post flight stats.
+The icons next to various elements are obvious choices here.
+You can set this using the `fakehd_menu_switch` configuration parameter.

+Betaflight has a list here: https://github.com/betaflight/betaflight/blob/master/docs/osd.md

+If you want to use FakeHD with some other Flight Controller, you will need to find an appropriate icon.
+(Let us know - we can include the information here).

+Finally, if you don't have anything in your OSD that works for menu switching, you can hide the menu switching character and the subsequent 5 characters, allowing you to add the `Throttle Position` element but not have to see it on screen.
+This is enabled by setting `fakehd_hide_menu_switch` to true.

 Notes: